 This section provides answers to frequently-asked questions about user claims in iManage Security Policy Manager (iManage SPM).

-What is a user claim in iManage Security Policy Manager (SPM)?
+What's a user claim in iManage Security Policy Manager (SPM)?

-In iManage Security Policy Manager, user claims (claims) are internal identifiers representing either allow or deny access for users on assets—that is, clients, matters, collections, and so on.
-Allow-type claims and Deny-type claims differ in generation and application, but both are represented by a string of characters that is unique per tenant.
 The claims that a user has aren't fixed entities stored in iManage SPM—for example, in the database—but are assigned to a user when the access for that user needs to be calculated and applied, for example when there's a change to a user’s security policy in iManage SPM.
 Therefore, a user’s claim count will vary with how their access is changed in SPM.

 NOTE: This information about claim application applies to iManage Security Policy Manager only, and may not apply to other iManage products.